Funding Options & Grants for External Wall Insulation15-06-2017 Back

 - Affordable Finance

-- What happened to the Green Deal?
+- Find out what happened to the Green Deal?

 There are circumstances where EWI grants are topped up with other forms of funding.
 For example some local authorities run EWI schemes which blend different pots of funding together.
+You can find out if your local authority is running a scheme by visiting their website or contacting them directly.

 In most cases the homeowner will need to top up the grant using their own money or a loan to cover their contribution.